tubular/sparkly/docs/source/index.rst

 Welcome to sparkly's documentation!
 ===================================

-Sparkly is a lib that makes usage of pyspark more convenient and consistent.
+Sparkly is a library that makes usage of pyspark more convenient and consistent.

 A brief tour on Sparkly features: